 Just when you thought it was safe again to surf the internet, another Jaws 3-D article pops up in your immediate horizon like a shark fin.
-But before you laugh and dismiss it with one splash of your mighty hand, let’s revisit the film that struggled under great expectations with some perspective from its producer.

 Let’s start fresh.